In this piece we take a look at players who are certain to be on the plane to Japan, and who could be missing out.

-With the 2019 Six Nations in the books after Rounds One and Two, the weekend’s action provided us with some excellent performances as well as some that were lacking.
+With the 2019 Six Nations in the books after three rounds, the weekend’s action provided us with some excellent performances as well as some that were lacking.
 Within the context of a Rugby World Cup year, performances in tournaments like the Six Nations will have considerable impact on a players participation.

 As a result, in this piece we are going to take a look at some players who have punched their plane ticket to Japan, who are in the mix, and who may be struggling to get selected for their respective countries.

 Jayden Hayward (Italy)